facebook/docusaurus/website/docs/api/plugin-apis/lifecycle-apis.md

 #### `createData(name: string, data: any): Promise<string>`

-A function to help you create static data (generally json or string), that you can provide to your routes as props.
+A declarative callback to create static data (generally json or string) which can later be provided to your routes as props.
+Takes the file name and data to be stored, and returns the actual data file's path.

 For example, this plugin below create a `/friends` page which display `Your friends are: Yangshun, Sebastien`: